ArielLevovich/CPP_EX4_24/README.md

 The implementation includes the use of signals in Qt5, which are integral for emitting `renderTree` and calling the `handleTreeRender` method.
 The operator `<<` is utilized in `demo.cpp` as it uses the `TreeWidget` object.

-### showTree Method
+### repaint() Method

-The `showTree` method is responsible for initiating the tree rendering process.
-This method effectively calls the `drawTree` method, which is the core function for displaying the tree on the screen.
+The `repaint` method is responsible for initiating the tree rendering process.
+This method effectively calls the `paintEvent()` method, which is the core function for displaying the tree on the screen.

 ### Window Management